 - Dice (we used the colorful dice out of our Tenzi game)

 - A timer (you can use your phone, but we like to use our favorite timer that we use for everything)

-Have everyone sit in a circle with all of the candy bars in the middle.
-Set your timer for five minutes and start a set of dice around the circle.
+- Set a timer for five minutes and start a set of dice around the circle

-To make the game more interesting, we sometimes do doubles and sevens.
+To make the game more interesting, you can also do doubles and sevens.
 If the dice add up to seven (3+4, 2+5, 6+1), then you can also pick a candy bar.
 This is also a helpful rule to add if there are a lot of people playing because it ups the chances of winning a candy bar.

-Stealing makes the game truly fun—without the option to steal it would be a little boring!
+Stealing makes the game truly fun—without the option to steal the game would be a little boring!

 For instance, if someone rolled doubles and the candy bar they wanted was no longer in the middle, they can steal it from the person who has it in front of them.
-The person who loses the candy bar does not get to choose a new one—they just lose it and hopefully will get a chance to steal it back if it’s their favorite candy!
+The person who loses the candy bar does not get to choose a new one—they just lose it and hopefully will get a chance to steal it back when they roll doubles!

 Stealing ups the stakes of the game in a super fun way and sometimes people find clever ways to hide the candy bars they have—though there are always those who are even more clever who keep track of their favorites and know exactly where they are, hidden or not!